todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/README.md

 2. You’ll also need to pip install tika and emoji.
 3. Please make sure you have Java1.8 or higher intsalled on the environment you are using to run the notebook

+# Detoxify
+1. Make sure Detoxify and it's dependencies are installed
+2. Run the notebook "Detoxification.ipynb" in 5_PyTorch Detoxify, and the scores will generate.

 # Report Questions